-Over the past 12 months (ie 1 July 2020 to 30 June 2021 inclusive), 502 complaints were received for that period.
-New South Wales consumers continue to represent over half of the TCO workload, with Victoria approximately 22% and Queensland consumers just below 20%.
-Not surprisingly, over the last 12 months Victoria has been most impacted in terms of number of complaints and therefore the percentage of Victorian complaints to total complaints is significantly down on previous years.
-I anticipate, subject to any unusual COVID-19 impact, that in the next year the percentage of Victorian complaints to total complaints will go back to the historical percentage of about 30% of claims and the Queensland percentage will revert back to near 20% of total claims.
+Over the past 12 months (ie 1 October 2020 to 30 September 2021 inclusive), 494 complaints were received for that period.
+New South Wales consumers continue to represent approximately just over half of the TCO workload, with Victoria approximately 27% and Queensland consumers just over 20%.
+Last year Victoria was most impacted in terms of number of complaints, and therefore the percentage of Victorian complaints to total complaints was significantly down on previous years.
+However, in the last three quarters, surprisingly given the lockdowns in Melbourne, complaint numbers have been steadily increasing from the very low numbers in the June-September 2020 and October-December 2020 quarters.
+I anticipate, and the recent numbers seem to support this view, subject to any unusual COVID-19 impact, that in the next year the percentage of Victorian complaints to total complaints will go back to the historical percentage of about 30% of claims and the Queensland percentage will revert back to near 20% of total claims.
+I note in the present quarter, the trend seems to be coming back to the historical percentages of claims for Victoria and Queensland in respect to the total percentage of complaints.

 The time period for the purposes of this report is more than the last 18 months and so in my view some long-term projections can be drawn just from this information.
 However, it must be noted in that context that these conclusions must take into account significant parts of the period where the impact of COVID-19 will necessarily affect the numbers.
-No doubt this will improve over time and be easier to assess after the COVID-19 impact, albeit that report 9 (the next report) it would seem should be affected by COVID-19, but hopefully to a lesser extent than previously.
+No doubt this will improve over time and be easier to assess after the COVID-19 impact, albeit that report 10 (the next report) it would seem should be affected by COVID-19, but hopefully to a lesser extent than previously.

-The total complaints of 170 made in the period 1 April to 30 June 2021 is an increase on the number of complaints in the previous quarter of 105.
-It is important to note that this amount of 170 complaints is more than double the number of complaints for the April to June 2020 quarter being 74, which is a historic low and reflects the significant impact COVID-19 had on all three States during that period.
-However, what is not entirely clear is the impact of COVID-19 on these numbers and in particular the matters contributing to a spike in the New South Wales numbers (see discussion earlier on the reasons for this).
-The spike in complaints in New South Wales, being 112 in this quarter, is a significant increase on the last quarter, being 39.
+The total of 104 complaints made in the period 1 July to 30 September 2021 is a decrease on the number of complaints in the previous quarter.
+It is important to note, however, that this number of 104 complaints is well in excess of complaints for the April to June 2020 quarter being 74, which is a historic low and reflects the significant impact COVID-19 had on all three States during that period.
+However, what is not entirely clear is the impact of COVID-19 on these numbers and, in particular, the matters contributing to a decrease in the New South Wales numbers (see discussion earlier on the reasons for this).

 Obviously, COVID-19 still has had an impact in all jurisdictions, but has had a more significant impact in some jurisdictions.
-For example, the number of complaints in Victoria in the April to June 2021 quarter is substantially similar to the last quarter for Victoria, but is in my view a reflection of Victoria opening up significantly given the extent and nature of the stringent COVID-19 lockdown measures in some other quarters in 2020.
-To complete the comparison analysis, the Queensland complaints for April to June 2021 is 20, which is slightly less than the 27 complaints in the previous quarter.
+For example, the number of complaints in Victoria in the July to September 2021 quarter is slightly reduced from the last two quarters for Victoria.
+However, this figure is an increase on the figures in Victoria during the stringent COVID-19 lockdown measures in some other quarters in 2020.
+To complete the comparison analysis, the Queensland complaints for July to September 2021 is 21, which is substantially similar to the 20 complaints in the previous quarter.
+This may be a reflection of the fact that Queensland was not subject to the same severe COVID-19 restrictions in this quarter as was the case in Melbourne and Sydney.